Jackpieking/Jackpieking/README.md

 ## 🚀 About Me

-- 💻 I love coding in multiple languages including JavaScript, C#.
+- 💻 I love coding in multiple languages including JavaScript, TypeScript, C#.
-- 🔭 I’m currently working on some exciting open-source projects.
+- 🔭 I’m currently working on this open sourse [Asp Net Core VSA template](https://github.com/Jackpieking/ASPNET_CORE_VSA_Template).
 - 🌱 I’m always learning new technologies and improving my skills.
 - 👯 I’m looking to collaborate on innovative projects.
 - 🤔 I’m open to discussing any ideas or feedback you may have.